0XCCY/nft-capsule-litepaper/README.md

 1. A prize list that is made up of existing NFTs.

-2. A prize list that is made up of a collection of NFT with different rarity
+2. A prize list that is made up of a collection of NFTs with different rarity that is randomly mint through distributable codes.